pemawangchuk2023/crowdfunding/README.md

 ## Description

 This project implements a crowdfunding smart contract on the Sepolia Testnet.
-The contract allows users to create and contribute to crowdfunding campaigns in a decentralized manner, leveraging the Ethereum blockchain.
+The smart contract allows users to create and contribute to crowdfunding campaigns in a decentralized manner, leveraging the Ethereum blockchain.

 ## Features